kgrid/kgrid-site/docs/tutorial/createko.md

 $ kgrid create myko --bundled
 ```

 Comparing with the project created as a simple KO in the developer's guide, you will notice an additional file `webpack.config.js` in the created KO implementation folder.
-This file will configure the webpack tool to build the src files into an bundle, ready for Kgrid activator.
+This file will configure the webpack tool to build the source files into an bundle, ready for Kgrid activator.

+Looking in to the folder of `/src`, you will find a few more files in addition to `index.js`.

+`cvdscore.js` is a Javascript file containing the core function of SCORE computation.

+`beta.json` and `coefficients.json` are the data files containing coefficients for the SCORE models.
+They are referenced in `cvdscore.js` using `require()`.

+When we build the bundled KO, `index.js` will be the main entry for `webpack`.

 ## Build the payload bundle